 Access: ageHa is not centrally located, so guests will need access the club via train or the free shuttle bus available every 30 minutes after midnight from Shibuya station.

 1 OAK Tokyo

-Without a doubt, 1 Oak Tokyo is the most hype nightclub in Tokyo in 2018.
+Without a doubt, 1 Oak Tokyo is the most hype nightclub in Tokyo right now.
 On an almost weekly basis, 1 Oak Tokyo books popular hip-hop artists to perform or DJ live.
 The women are beautiful, the men dress up, and international celebrities often appear in the VIP.
 The entire experience feels like a New York nightclub.
-And for that reason, 1 Oak may not be for everyone, but if you are looking for an international night clubbing experience… this is the place to be.
+And for that reason, 1 Oak may not be for everyone, but if you are looking for a top class international night clubbing experience… this is the place to be.